(unsplash.com)

 Suez Canal

-When Evergreen blocks the Suez, and the world had a thousand (memes) to share.
+When Evergreen blocks the Suez, the world had a thousand (memes) to share.

 View this post on Instagram